This post may contain affiliate links

 Why Grow Oregano in Florida?

-Oregano plants are able to last throughout the year.
-With proper care, you can maintain a healthy oregano plant for 3 to 4 years.
+Oregano plants can last throughout the year.
+You can maintain a healthy oregano plant for 3 to 4 years with proper care.

 - Oregano is the toughest plant when it’s cold in Florida.
-Like every other herb on the list, Oregano can be grown throughout the year.
+Like every other herb on the list, Oregano can be grown yearly.

 - Oregano is also an ornamental plant ideal for edge gardens, containers for gardens, and traditional gardens.
-It is able to add colors, features and elegance to any kind of garden.
+It can add colors, features, and elegance to any garden.

 - One of the most significant advantages of growing oregano is that it is an annual plant.
-It means you plant it once and can enjoy it for years to come!
+It means you plant it once and can enjoy it for years!